Last Updated on 1 May 2026 by cooksimply

 Can you use an alternative to beef?

 Absolutely.
 I make this exact black bean recipe using chicken and pork as well.
-You can also make the black bean sauce and pour over pan-fried fish.
+You can also make the black bean sauce and pour it over pan-fried fish.
 It’s pretty versatile.

 Can you add other ingredients?